exalt/exalt/README.md

 ### Run The Application

 While using the default toolchain, the `dev` command will launch a web server, watch your files, and build the app as you make changes.
 As soon as the initial build is complete it will open your app in your default web browser.
+Any builds after this will refresh the page.

 ```
 # Navigate to the project folder